sgmurphy/wordpress-plugins/formidable/readme.txt

 == Effortless Drag & Drop Form Maker ==

-Harness the power of Formidable's drag and drop form maker, equipped with essential fields for crafting solution-oriented WP forms fast.
-Build unlimited surveys, quizzes, price calculators, and more with ease.
+Harness the power of Formidable's drag and drop form creator, equipped with essential fields for crafting solution-oriented WP forms fast.
+Build unlimited surveys, quiz forms, price calculators, and more with ease.

 == Robust Entry Management for Free Web Forms ==

-Safeguard leads with entries stored directly in your WordPress database, accessible from the WordPress back-end, ensuring no lead is lost.
+Safeguard leads with entries stored directly in your WordPress database, accessible from the form creator back-end, ensuring no lead is lost.
 Our **GDPR-friendly** form generator offers options to toggle features like IP tracking, saving submissions, or GDPR consent fields.

 Importing leads to services like Mailchimp is straightforward.
 Just export leads to CSV for use in Excel or any platform.